 “Well, there’s only one position where it’s oriented like a V, and in all the others it’s either tilted or upside down… you’re right, I should say ’tilted.'”

 Laura can see why these two became friends.
 “So why get a G?”
-It’s still floating aimlessly around, there’s something distinctly creepy about the way it floats aimlessly around… and she can hear it, too, a faint vibration in the air.
+There’s something distinctly creepy about the way it floats aimlessly around… and she can hear it, too, a faint vibration in the air.
 Or is that just in her head?

 “It was the cheapest one on auction at the time.
 About two thousand.”